Organisation-WIP/Project-WIP/README.md

 ## SG-Framework
-The path to your local instance of the SGFramework has to be set in Projekt-WIP.pro in the first line:
+The path to your local instance of the SGFramework has to be set in a "frameworkPath":

-include( *PathToFramework* /common.pri)
+FRAMEWORK_PATH = *PathToFramework* /common.pri